plus3it/lx-ebs-backups/README_RestoreByName.sh.md

 - All "`Snapshot Group`" attributes are unique across snapshot-groups within an AWS region

 ## Instance Configuration Items
+If performing a full-recovery restore-scenario, it is possible that centalized authentication functions may not be functional.
+If centralized authentication isn't functioning, it will be critical that the snapshot source-instance have been configured to allow logins from a local "maintenance" account.

+It is generally assumed that SSH key-based logins will be used for this.
+However, if key-based logins are explicitly disabled within - or the launch-key's password is unkown - it will be necessary to do password-based login to the "maintenance" account.
+In either key-based or password-based login scenarios, the recovery-administrator will need to know the password necesary to provide access.

+Note: Depending on the presence of the cloud-init package and its subsequent configuration within the backed-up instance, a usable, key-based maintenance account will be created when the recovered instance starts from the recovery-EBSes.

 # Usage
 To use this script, invoke in a manner similar to: